PSHE stands for Personal, Social and Health Education and is part of our curriculum at Swaffield.

 Although participation is highly recommended, parents are allowed to withdraw their children.
 We would like the opportunity to discuss any withdrawal with you to ensure there are no misunderstandings about the nature of the programme and in order to clarify which parts of the programme are statutory and required by the National Curriculum.

 We therefore request that you speak to your child’s class teacher before making your decision.
 In any case, parents wishing to exercise their right to withdraw must inform the school in writing.
-We ask that you complete and sign a form, available from the School Office.
+We ask that you put your request in writing and give this to the School Office.